E-learning: Evolving technologies and growing reach Community Group

 Iam Lissa Coffey!
 I was born in the north of the Netherlands, in the beautiful province of Fryslân.
 From there a study in business informatics took me from my birth place to Groningen, Amsterdam and eventually to London!
 I graduated from UCLA and have a master’s degree in journalism from Amsterdam.
 I live in London, UK, with my hubby and two daughters.

-I am responsible for the daily management of the Support Team at sky.
-As a team we strive to provide you with good and timely answers to any questions you might have about sky or if you need any help in getting your customer support questions, answered!
+I am responsible for the daily management of the Support Team .
+As a team we strive to provide you with good and timely answers to any questions you might have if you need any help in getting your customer support questions, answered!

 I am a keynote speaker and communication coach for the world’s most admired brands.
 I am the author of seven customer service awards including my newest book, “Talk Like TED: The 9 Public-Speaking Secrets of the customer service”.
 “The Apple Experience,” the first book revealing the secrets of the wildly popular Apple Store and how any brand can leverage the Apple Store lessons to improve the customer experience.

-My personal and professional interests are to increase my knowledge in e-learning.
+My personal and professional interests are to increase my knowledge in e-learning as well providing debt consolidation help.
 I have joined this group as a way to interact with people interesting in all this subjects.
 I’m excited to participate.
 Regards.

 I’m Alfredo, I live in Mexico City and my job is as a systems administrator at Mexican Council of Educational Research (Consejo Mexicano de Investigación Educativa, in Spanish) a non-profit organization in Mexico that leads research in a lot of fields of education.
 COMIE also collaborate with Mexican universities, research centers and government in education field.
 My interest in e-Leargnig, specially, began four year ago when I enrolled in my first on-line course and was difficult to me understanding this new approach.
 So, I decided to enroll in courses about e-learning at Centro de Cooperación Regional para la Educación de Adultos en América Latina y el Caribe (CREFAL), Universidad de Guadalajara Virtual (UdeG) and Universidad Popular Autónoma de Puebla (UPAEP).
 In this days, my personal and professional interests are to increase my knowledge in e-learning.
 I have joined this group as a way to interact with people interesting in all this subjects.